CaptainN/npdev-react-loadable/README.md

   <small>Guide</small>
 </h2>

-So you've got your React app, you're bundling it with Webpack, and things are going smooth.
+So you've got your React app, you're bundling it with Meteor, and things are going smooth.
 But then one day you notice your app's bundle is getting so big that it's slowing things down.